react-epfl/padoc-lib/README.md

 # Paddoc Library for IOS (v0.5)
-Paddoc is an Objective-C library runnable on IOS devices whose purpose is to connect smartphones without any external service.
+Paddoc is an Objective-C library runnable on iOS devices whose purpose is to connect smartphones without any external service.
 It supports a network of any size using multiple hops for message sending.
 It relies on the Multipeer Connectivity framework for the lower communication primitives between neighbour devices.

 By creating a Paddoc object, it is possible to send and receive messages to and from any peer in the network.
 The interface is location multicast-based and provides methods for joining and leaving **multicast groups**.
-When a peer sends a message to a particular group, then only the peers having joint the specific group will receive the message.
+When a peer sends a message to a particular group, then only the peers having joint that specific group will receive the message.
 In addition, it is possible to specify a maximal distance after which peers are not acknowledged anymore.
 Indeed, the source peer has no knowledge of which peers will finally receive the message.

 This library provides multihop support, meaning that message routing between two points is entirely handled by intermediate peers.
 Three routing strategies have been implemented so far: